 Ochrogaster lunifer (Bag-shelter Moth)Adult Bag-shelter Moth Processionary Caterpillars

-The species Ochrogaster lunifer are a well known insect in Australia, especially the sight of seeing a line of caterpillars making their way across the landscape, following each other from head to toe.
-Indeed, these “Processionary Caterpillars”, as they are commonly known, are also known as Itchy Grubs or “fluffy ball of pain”.
+The iconic image of Ochrogaster lunifer is seeing a line of caterpillars making their way across the landscape, following each other from head to toe, a well known sight to behold.
+Indeed, these “Processionary Caterpillars”, as they are commonly called, are also known as Itchy Grubs or “fluffy ball of pain”.

 They are a social creature, that nest together in a silken woven bag (often in the branches of trees).
 These fascinating creatures feed on the leaves of the tree where their cocoon nest is and once they strip the tree of leaves, will leave the tree in search of more food.
 This is when they make the familiar sight of caterpillars following each other in a single line, as they weave their way across the ground looking for another suitable shrub or tree.